-Entry requirements for all students are five or more GCSE passes at A*-C grades, including either English language or mathematics (the other must be at least D grade) and then there are specific requirements for individual subjects.
+Entry requirements for all students are five or more GCSE passes at grade 4/C, including either English language or mathematics (the other must be at least 3 grade) and then there are specific requirements for individual subjects.
 All Wrotham Sixth Form students are expected to undertake a full programme of study, which consists of a minimum of three subjects at level 3 (equivalent of A level).
 In all reformed A level subjects (most of which started to be taught in September 2015), students will study the full two-year A level and they will not sit the external AS level exams at the end of the first year.
 For more information about how universities are approaching the reformed A level qualifications when considering applications, please click here.

 Typically students study three subjects at level 3, although some students do study four subjects if this is in line with their academic ability and their future aspirations.
 All subjects are taught by exceptionally well-qualified, experienced teachers, alongside a personalised structure of support and mentoring.